ragatol/XT/README.md

 		Item
 	-	Other Item
 	~~~
-- References must be defined __before__ use.
+- References are not supported (right now).
-- Only a few tags are understood when used inline.
-Use the block-level HTML for more complex HTML.
+- Very limited use of inline HTML; Use block-level HTML instead.

 ## How to use